2020–2021 China–India skirmishes: Galwan Valley clash

 The fighting resulted in the deaths of 20 Indian soldiers, including 16th Bihar Regiment commanding officer Colonel Santosh Babu and Junior Commissioned Officer Nuduram Soren VrC While three Indian soldiers died on the spot, others died later due to injuries and hypothermia.
 Most of the soldiers who were killed fell to their deaths after losing their footing or being pushed off a ridge.
 The clash took place near the fast-flowing Galwan River, and some soldiers from both sides fell into a rivulet and were killed or injured.
 Bodies were later recovered from the Shyok River.
 Several Indian news outlets stated that at least 10 Indian soldiers, including 4 officers, were taken captive and then released by the Chinese military on 18 June.

-According to Gen VK Singh, an unconfirmed number of Chinese soldiers were also captured and later released by India.
+According to Gen V. K. Singh, an unconfirmed number of Chinese soldiers were also captured and later released by India.
 Some Indian soldiers had also been momentarily taken captive.
 According to Indian media sources, the mêlée resulted in 43 Chinese casualties.
 Per media reports based on sources, the Chinese side accepted a de-escalation meeting following the incident; a Chinese commanding officer was also killed in the mêlée.
 The Chinese defence ministry confirmed the existence of Chinese casualties but refused to share the number.
 Reports emerged on Chinese internet that five Chinese soldiers died on 16 June, but the report was subsequently censored by the Chinese government.
 On 22 June, when asked about an Indian minister's assertion about the number of Chinese casualties, China declined to comment.

 Two days later on 24 June a Chinese spokesperson responded and called the remark from the Indian minister 'misinformation'.
 US intelligence reported that the PLA suffered 35 casualties.
-Indian media reported that 10 Indian soldiers were released from Chinese custody in 17 June, including four officers.
+Indian media reported that 10 Indian soldiers were released from Chinese custody on 17 June, including four officers.
 Responding to the reports, the Indian Army and the Chinese Foreign Ministry have both denied that any Indian personnel was taken into custody.
 On 19 February 2021, the Central Military Commission of China stated that four of its soldiers were posthumously awarded for their actions during the June 2020 clash with India at Galwan.